DanielC-N/alignementAPI/README.md

 ## TO BE DONE

-* handling a source usfm and a target usfm as an input
-* being able to choose a verse/sentence in the given usfms
-* enhance the output JSON (having lemmas and other informations could be great)

 1) swapping source texts : **DONE**
 2) many to many word alignment : **DONE**
 3) modifying existing alignments : *TBD*